gettalong/hexapdf/man/man1/hexapdf.1.md

 The `--extract` option can then be used to extract one or more images, saving them to files called `PREFIX-N.EXT` where the prefix can be set via `--prefix`, *N* is the image index and *EXT* is either png, jpg or jpx.
+If the prefix contains directory components, these directories are created if they don't exist yet.

 `-e` \[*A,B,C,...*], `--extract` \[*A,B,C,...*]